Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Description of Baselines

-\textbf{DAGAD} (Data Augmentation for Graph Anomaly Detection) \cite{liu2022dagad}: DAGAD incorporates three modules to augment the graph data, including an information fusion module for representation learning, a data augmentation module to enrich the training set with synthetic samples, and an imbalance-tailored learning module to distinguish between minority anomalous class and majority normal class.
+\textbf{DAGAD} (Data Augmentation for Graph Anomaly Detection)~\cite{liu2022dagad}: DAGAD incorporates three modules to augment the graph, including an information fusion module for representation learning, a data augmentation module to enrich the training set with synthetic samples, and an imbalance-tailored learning module to distinguish between minority anomalous class and majority normal class.

 \textbf{GOVAE}: In this variant, we drop Latent Diffusion Model and form a variational autoencoder with Variational Encoder and Graph Generator.
-The inference is a direct one-step estimation from prior Gaussian distribution.
+The inference process is a direct one-step estimation from prior Gaussian distribution.

-Along with \method, we compare these three data augmentation methods for graph outlier detection in Table \ref{tab:comp}, where the flexibility represents whether the data augmentation is model agnostic.
+Along with \textbf{\method}, we compare three data augmentation methods in Table \ref{tab:comp}, where the flexibility represents whether the data augmentation is model agnostic.
 Heterogeneous and time indicate whether the method supports these two types of information.
 The diffusion column indicates whether the method adopts diffusion models.